Thomas F. Gordon, 1918 - 2014

 NC State Mathematics Graduation

-The Mathematics Departmental Graduation was held on Wednesday, December 18, 2013 at 3:00 p.m. in 2203 SAS Hall.
-Pictures and Video from the event are online.
+The Mathematics Departmental Graduation was held on Friday, May 9 at 3:00 p.m. in 2203 SAS Hall.
+Pictures and video from the graduation are online.

 Tutorial Workshop on Parameter Estimation for Biological Models